Miscellaneous Modifiers

 Birdcatcher spots, named for the Thoroughbred stallion who exhibited them, are small, round, white spots scattered throughout a horse's coat.
 In many cases, the spots appear and grow in number for a period of years, and then gradually fade away.
 Sometimes, the spots will persist throughout a horse's lifetime.

 Bend Or spots are also named for the TB stallion who bore them.
 They are random dark spots on a lighter coat, often seen on chestnuts and palominos.
-They vary in size, sometimes only dime-sized, and sometimes as big as an outspread palm.
+They vary in size, sometimes only dime-sized, and sometimes as big as an outspread hand.

 Birdcatcher spots on an Arabian.

 The Tetrarch sporting his large chubari spots.
 He was nicknamed the Spotted Wonder.
+Many grey TBs have at least a few of these spots.

 The Thoroughbred stallion Big Country exhibiting Bend Or spots.
 (Photo by Laura Barnes)